 Figure 9- Channel Estimate where the signal is time varying and AWGN in added at the receiver

-From the channel estimate the position of the reference signal is know, therefore the position of the cyclic prefix is also known.
+From the channel estimate the position of the reference signal is known, therefore the position of the cyclic prefix is also known.
 Figure 9 shows how the T-spaced symbols can be obtained from the received signal, where the number of symbols transmitted in each block is known.
 Therefore by taking Nth sample where N is the over sample rate from the known positions points for L number of symbols, the received signal is decimated back to the T-spaced model.

 Figure 10- Received Signal Properties